riolubruh/YABDP4Nitro/README.md

 Then, click the "Copy 3y3" button to the right of the input area, paste your clipboard into your "About Me" (or bio) and save.

-Note: the banner currently does not appear in the profile customization preview and will currently only appear in the profile popout.
+The banner should appear in the "Try It Out" preview to let you know that it is working correctly.
 ___

 # Frequently Asked Questions